jonaszeutzius/nft-data-visualization/README.md

 `npm install axios`

-To create graphs, we will use the chart.js library.
-Install it with the following command:
+To create graphs, we will use the chart.js and react-chartjs-2 libraries.
+Install them with the following command:

-`npm install chart.js`
+`npm install react-chartjs-2 chart.js`

 ## STEP 3: CREATE YOUR REACT COMPONENT